nhott/autoLogin/README.md

 # autoLogin
-# auto Login -> Upload avata with content to download backdoor -> exucte backdoor
+ Upload avata with content to download backdoor -> exucte backdoor